iErcann/Notblox/README.md

 - A : Left
 - D : Right
 - Space : Jump
-- Q : Camera Left
-- E : Camera Right
+- Mouse Left click : Rotate screen

 ## How to run